-- 1. Any rifle or handgun for blue grouse; ptarmigan, (except in game management unit 39); turkey during the fall season (except in game management units 91, 92, 951, and 96).
+- 1. Any rifle or handgun for dusky (blue) grouse; ptarmigan and turkey during the fall season (except in game management units 91, 92, 951, and 96).
 Rifles and handguns used for the taking of turkeys shall use bullets of at least thirty-eight (38) grains in weight, with a manufacturer's energy rating of at least one-hundred ten (110) foot pounds at one-hundred (100) yards from the muzzle. - 2.
 Shotguns not larger than 10 gauge not firing a single slug, and incapable of holding more than three (3) shells in the magazine and chamber combined.
 No shot (lead or steel) larger than size #2 shall be used to hunt turkey. - 3.
 Handheld bows and crossbows. - 4.
-Pellet guns and slingshots for blue grouse and ptarmigan. - 5.
-Hawking. - 6.
-Artificial decoys and calls, except recorded or electrically amplified calls or sounds; for turkey. - D. Snapping Turtles, Prairie Rattlesnakes, and Species listed in #300(A)(3). - 1.
+Pellet guns and slingshots for dusky (blue) grouse and ptarmigan. - Hawking. - 6.
+Artificial decoys and calls, except recorded or electrically amplified calls or sounds; for turkey. - D. Species listed in #300(A)(3). - 1.
 Any method not otherwise prohibited.